+AASB13(93)(d),(h)(ii)

-AASB13(93)(d),(h)(ii) Revised illustration The group further assessed the need for transfers between levels in the hierarchy given the changes in economic conditions and considering whether a lack of observable information existed for factors relevant to the value of certain instruments.
+The group further assessed the need for transfers between the levels given the changes in economic conditions and considering whether a lack of observable information existed for factors relevant to the value of certain instruments.

+AASB13(93)(d),(h)(ii)

-AASB13(93)(d),(h)(ii) Revised illustration However, other than the transfer of equity securities from level 1 to level 3 explained under (a) above, there were no transfers required between the levels of the fair value hierarchy in the six months to 30 June 2023.
+However, other than the transfer of equity securities from level 1 to level 3 explained under (a) above, there were no transfers required between the levels of the fair value hierarchy in the six months to 30 June 2024.
 The group also did not change any valuation techniques in determining the level 2 and level 3 fair values.